-Choose a high school, college, or professional sporting event.
+Choose a high school or university game.
 You must observe a live game; you cannot watch one on TV.
 And you cannot play in a game and cover it at the same time.
 Also, be sure to pick an actual game, not a practice

 game or "fun" event, like a charity softball game

 or an intramural game.
 Please ask me if you have any questions about your choice

 You will need to take thorough notes when you watch a sporting event.
 Remember, you will be a sports reporter for this assignment, so you will need to have information and details in order to write your game story.
 If you take information and ideas from other sports reporters, you are plagiarizing, and you face the consequences for plagiarism.

 Be sure to get/buy a program so that you have background